NVIDIAGameWorks/Streamline/docs/ProgrammingGuideLatency.md

 Streamline - Latency
 =======================

 >The focus of this guide is on using Streamline to integrate Reflex into an application.
 For more information about Reflex itself, please visit the [NVIDIA Developer Reflex Page](https://developer.nvidia.com/performance-rendering-tools/reflex)
+>For information on user interface considerations when using the Latency plugin, please see the "Reflex SDK UI Integration Guidelines.pdf" document included in the Reflex SDK.

-Version 1.0.3
+Version 1.0.4
 ------

 ### 1.0 INITIALIZE AND SHUTDOWN